fur-q/parsec/README.md

 ## how do i use this?

-see test-parsec.lua for example usage.
+see test.lua for example usage.

 ## why would i use this?